Protocol Support

 wayland-info | rg wp_linux_drm_syncobj_manager_v1Tearing Control

 Sweets implements tearing-control-v1.
-A client — typically a game — can hint
+A client, typically a game, can hint

-vsync, trading a possible tearing seam for lower latency.
+trading a possible seam for lower latency.

-tearing page-flip for that frame.
-A fullscreen surface tagged a game through
+A fullscreen surface tagged a game through content-type-v1 counts as

-content-type-v1 (see below) counts as requesting tearing too, so games that set
+requesting tearing too, so games that never speak tearing-control-v1 still get

-flip.
+the output configuration changes.
 Tearing requires the DRM/KMS backend.

 # smoke test